lndj/traefik-with-swarm/README.md

 Traefix Proxy With Docker Swarm
 </h1>

-A traefik demo with docker swarm for little / personal project.
+A traefik demo with docker swarm for little / personal project (You don't need k8s).

 # Feature